gsbsmith/gsbsmith.github.io/index.md

-I am a theorist working on quantum information and quantum computing at [IQC](https://uwaterloo.ca/institute-for-quantum-computing) and an Associate Professor in [Applied Mathematics](https://uwaterloo.ca/applied-mathematics/).
+I am a theorist working on quantum information and quantum computing.
+I am an Associate Professor in [Applied Mathematics](https://uwaterloo.ca/applied-mathematics/) and a member of [IQC](https://uwaterloo.ca/institute-for-quantum-computing) and an Associate Professor in [Applied Mathematics](https://uwaterloo.ca/applied-mathematics/).